fagayns/Feedback-system-project/README.md

 # Feedback-system-project

-1. Title:  Feedback System
+1. # Title: Feedback System
+2. # Team member List:
+   Osmonalieva Ayana COMFCI-23 , Shakirova Saikal IEMIT-23
+3. # Description:
-2. Description: The goal of the project is to develop a feedback system that will allow users to leave feedback on products, services or other facilities, and administrators or owners to analyze these reviews.
+   The goal of the project is to develop a feedback system that will allow users to leave feedback on products, services or other facilities, and administrators or owners to analyze these reviews.
 The project should be structured using the principles of object-oriented programming (OOP), such as encapsulation, inheritance, polymorphism and abstraction.

-3. Project Requirements List:
+4. # Project Requirements List:

 1)User Registration and Authentication
 - Allow users to sign up with unique credentials (e.g., username and password).